Every blogger wants traffic. Every content creator wants traffic.

 On the surface, it sounds like a simple, two-part system to earn that traffic: Create consistent, quality posts along with a consistent, solid content marketing strategy.

 Each of those two parts can be broken into a million tiny pieces.
-For instance, your content marketing strategy might include a mix of snaps, Facebook Lives, tweets, Instagram posts, Instagram stories, Tumblr participation, email newsletters, chore threads in private groups, and so on.
-Your consistent, quality posts can include narratives, giveaways, product reviews, listicles, sponsored posts, photo essays, and so on.
+For instance, your content marketing strategy might include a mix of TikToks, Facebook Lives, tweets, Instagram posts or stories, Instagram Reels, email newsletters, chore threads in private groups, and so on.
+Your consistent, quality posts can include narratives, giveaways, product reviews, how to posts, listicles, sponsored posts, photo essays, DIY content and so on.